Joe R. Pool

-Joe Richard Pool (February 18, 1911 – July 14, 1968) was an American politician who served as a U.S. Representative. from Texas Pool represented all of Texas from January 3, 1963, until January 3, 1967 (when such districts in multi-district states were banned by the Supreme Court) and then from the western half of Dallas County, Texas from January 3, 1967, until July 14, 1968.
+Joe Richard Pool (February 18, 1911 – July 14, 1968) was an American politician who served as a U.S. representative from Texas.
+Pool represented all of Texas from January 3, 1963, until January 3, 1967 (when such districts in multi-district states were banned by the Supreme Court) and then from the western half of Dallas County, Texas, from January 3, 1967, until July 14, 1968.

 Early life and education

-Joe Richard Pool was born in Fort Worth, Texas February 18, 1911 to William Wesley Pool and the former Bonnie Jean King.
-The Pool family moved to Dallas, Texas in 1913.
+Joe Richard Pool was born in Fort Worth, Texas, on February 18, 1911 to William Wesley Pool and the former Bonnie Jean King.
+The Pool family moved to Dallas in 1913.
 In 1914 William Pool started a mattress manufacturing business named Direct Mattress.
-Pool attended school in Dallas, and was graduated from Oak Cliff High School (now W.H.
+Pool attended school in Dallas, and graduated from Oak Cliff High School (now W.H.
 Adamson High School) in 1929.
 He attended the University of Texas from 1929 to 1933 majoring in pre-law and business.
 Pool was a member of the American Legion, Dallas and Texas Bar Associations, and was honored with a life membership in the Dallas Chamber of Commerce.
 He was a member of Pi Kappa Alpha fraternity and Phi Alpha Delta legal fraternity.
 His family were members of the Methodist Church.
-While serving as chairman of the Judiciary Council at the University of Texas, Pool began a lifelong friendship with Claudia Alta Taylor (Ladybird Johnson), also a member of the council.
+While serving as chairman of the Judiciary Council at the University of Texas, Pool began a lifelong friendship with Claudia Alta Taylor (Lady Bird Johnson), also a member of the council.
 In 1933, at the height of the Great Depression, Pool's finances forced him to withdraw from the university.
 He completed his legal education studying part-time at Southern Methodist University where he graduated in 1937.
-He was admitted to the Texas Bar and commenced the practice of law in Dallas, Texas with his partner J. Frank Wilson.
+He was admitted to the Texas Bar and commenced the practice of law in Dallas with his partner J. Frank Wilson.

 Pool moved back to Dallas in 1943 and had to put his law career on hold while he volunteered for duty in the U.S. Army Air Corps.
 He rose from the rank of private to staff technical sergeant by the end of World War II.
 He was in intelligence service mainly investigating military accidents for sabotage.
 Pool received an honorable discharge in 1945.

 Career

 Pre-politics business career

 After WWII Pool rejoined his law partner J. Frank Wilson in Dallas.
 In 1946 Pool managed Wilson's successful congressional campaign.
 At this time Pool also worked to expand his father's mattress business.
 In 1947 Pool took his experiences in helping his father's business and put them to work opening his own down comforter refurbishing company in Ennis, Texas.
-The business, Alden Comfort Mills, moved to Plano, Texas in 1950.
+The business, Alden Comfort Mills, moved to Plano, Texas, in 1950.
 This helped financially support his political endeavors.
-In early 1959 Pool also tried his hand at Dallas real estate and later that year he dabbled in oil drilling in Southeast Kentucky.
+In early 1959 Pool also tried his hand at Dallas real estate and later that year he dabbled in oil drilling in southeast Kentucky.